Connect

 Do you have any advice for those just starting out?

-Listening deeply and staying curious makes a huge difference in this work.
+Some advice for those just starting out: listening deeply and staying curious make a huge difference in this work.
 Just as important is pacing yourself.
 This work takes time and caring for yourself in addition to caring for others.
 It is what strengthens the ability to continue supporting families and communities in meaningful ways.

 Pricing: